dharam011/Two-Good-Co./README.md

 # Two-Good-Co.
-this is a minor project
+this is a responsive animated website of TwoGood.Co.
+A minor project .
 created by using html,css and java Script  . also used some animation .